GDGVIT/HandWriter/README.md

 <br>
 First, clone this repository onto your system. <br>
 Then, create a virtual environment and install the packages from requirements.txt: <br>
-Navigate to this repository, create a virtual environment and activate it:
+Navigate to this repository, create a virtual environment and activate it: <br>

 ```bash
 cd path/to/folder